-But by Friday, it seems someone's tune changed, with the New York Post's Page Six and Billboard reporting that Perry is preparing to shine at Super Bowl XLIX, set for February 1 in Glendale, Arizona.
+Last month, New York Post's Page Six and Billboard reported that Perry was preparing to shine at Super Bowl XLIX, set for February 1 in Glendale, Arizona.

-It's not hard to see why the NFL would want to pursue Perry; if her much-talked-about performance happens, these are three reasons why we think she'd kill it.
+It's not hard to see why the NFL would want to pursue Perry.
+Here are three reasons why we think she'll kill it.

 Katy Perry's music is essentially the stuff Super Bowl halftime dreams are made of.
 Much of her catalog is high-energy, danceable pop that's just cheeky enough to be entertaining without losing a sponsorship.

 And she has a backlog of hits to choose from: There's "Birthday" and "Roar" from her 2013 release "Prism," plus older but still-in-rotation tracks like "Firework," "Peacock," "California Gurls" and "I Kissed A Girl."

 2. Everyone from your grandma to your 3-year-old nephew knows her music